 - Moving Expense Deduction eliminated

 Currently, moving expenses, generally costs of moving a taxpayer and his family and their belongings from Point A to Point B, are deductible.
 If the employer pays for these expenses, they are not income to the employee and not subject to withholding income tax or FICA tax for the employee.

-New law: eliminates the deduction for moving expenses except for members of the military
+New law: eliminates the deduction for moving expenses except for active-duty military personnel.

 Observation: This means that any move, even those that are required for employment, are not deductible by the employee and are taxable income to the employee if paid for by the employer.